 Travelex is still offline and systems are powered down after ransomeware encrypted systems and the anonymous cyber criminals demanded $6m (£4.6m) in return for decrypting the servers and systems.

 It has been reported by Travelex that no customer data has been compromised although no report has been publicly provided to explain how this has been determined.

-The hackers, known as Sodinokibi or REvil, have told the BBC they have downloaded 5GBs of valuable customer data and will sell it online in six days time unless Travelex pays them an ever-rising ransom.
+The hackers, known as Sodinokibi or REvil, have told the BBC they have downloaded 5GBs of valuable customer data and will sell it online in six days’ time unless Travelex pays them an ever-rising ransom.
 The ransom demand currently stands at $6m (£4.6m).
-Again, the BBC have not reported how this information was provided to them by Sodinokibi or REvil.
+Again, the BBC has not reported how this information was provided to them by Sodinokibi or REvil.

 An RBS representative said: “We are currently unable to accept any travel money orders either online, in branch or by telephone due to issues with our travel-money supplier, Travelex.

 Lloyds and Barclays issued similar statements.
 One source said the banks were dependent on Travelex resolving its disruption before they could restore their travel-money service.

 Travelex employees have told BBC News the company has been left “shell-shocked” by the continuing ransomware cyber-attack.

 The company says it is working with industry-leading cyber recovery specialists to fix the problem and insists it is doing all it can to keep its customers and employees informed.

 Computer systems in the company’s offices and currency shops across Europe, Asia, and the US have been switched off since the attack took place around New Year’s Eve.

 Travelex said it is working closely with the Metropolitan Police, which is leading the investigation into the attack.